Abduction of Cleo Smith: Search

 The family briefly searched the area for Cleo, and informed police at 6:23 a.m. after they realised she was not in the vicinity of the campsite.
 A police car was dispatched seven minutes after the phone call, and arrived at the campsite at 7:10 a.m.
 Police conducted an air, land and sea search around the area for most of the day.
-Ellie stated that Cleo had not left by herself, saying on 19 October that "she would never leave us, she would never leave the tent".
+Ellie stated Cleo had not left by herself, saying on 19 October "she would never leave us, she would never leave the tent".

-On 20 October, Acting Deputy Commissioner Daryl Gaunt of the Western Australia Police Force said that claims that the case was being treated as an abduction were not correct, explaining that the case was being treated primarily as a search and rescue case.
-Inspector Jon Munday said on the same day that the zip on Cleo's tent was open higher than she could have reached, stating the positioning of the zipper was a primary factor that had given rise to concerns about Cleo's safety.
+On 20 October, Acting Deputy Commissioner Daryl Gaunt of the Western Australia Police Force said claims the case was being treated as an abduction were incorrect, explaining the case was being treated primarily as a search and rescue case.
+Inspector Jon Munday said on that same day that the zip on Cleo's tent was open higher than she could have reached, stating the positioning of the zipper was a primary factor which had given rise to concerns about Cleo's safety.